Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Introduction

 \section{Introduction}

 A canonical problem at the intersection of machine learning and control is that of adaptive control of an unknown dynamical system.
 An intelligent autonomous system is likely to encounter such a task; from an observation of the inputs and outputs, it needs to both learn and effectively control the dynamics.
 A commonly used control paradigm is the Linear Quadratic Regulator (LQR), which is theoretically well understood when system dynamics are linear and known.
-LQR also provides an interesting benchmark, when system dynamics are unknown, for reinforcement learning (RL) with continuous state and action spaces and for adaptive control \cite{abbasi2011regret,abeille2020efficient,campi1998adaptive,dean2019sample,lale2020explore,mania2019certainty}.
+LQR also provides an interesting benchmark, when system dynamics are unknown, for reinforcement learning (RL) with continuous state and action spaces and for adaptive control~\citep{campi1998adaptive,abbasi2011regret,dean2019sample,mania2019certainty,lale2020explore,abeille2020efficient}.
+A generalization of linear dynamical systems called Markov jump linear systems (MJSs) models dynamics that switch between multiple linear systems, called modes, according to an underlying finite Markov chain.
+MJS allows for modeling a richer set of problems where the underlying dynamics can abruptly change over time.
+One can, similarly, generalize the LQR paradigm to MJS by using mode-dependent cost matrices, which allow different control goals under different modes.
+For instance, a Mars rover optimally exploring an unknown heterogeneous terrain, optimal solar power generation on a cloudy day, or controlling investments in financial markets may be modeled as MJS-LQR problems with unknown system dynamics~\citep{loparo1990probabilistic,cajueiro2002stochastic,ugrinovskii2005decentralized,blackmore2005combining,svensson2008optimal}.